 Cr.
-3. A study of the social, intellectual, cultural, and political history of the Western world from ancient Greece to the eye of World War I.
+3. A study of the social, intellectual, cultural, and political history of Europe from the Middle Ages to World War I.

-$\textbf{HIST\,210}.\,\textbf{The World in the Twentieth Century}.$
+HIST 210.
+The World in the Twentieth Century.

 Cr.
 3. A survey of modern Western and non-Western history.
 Particular emphasis is placed on the development of the various world civilizations in recent centuries and on the interaction that has occurred among them.